shahad-commits/open-source-SOC-environment/README.md

 ```

 **Rule Processing Challenges:**
 Many MISP rules require preprocessing for Suricata compatibility....
-A custom Python sanitization script was developed to address format inconsistencies:
+The only method that worked was to build a custom Python sanitization script to address format inconsistencies (as you can see we were into our 6th version.. it was rough):

 - **Input:** `misp.rules` (raw MISP export)....
 - **Output:** `misp_clean.rules` (Suricata-compatible format)...